bbc/storyplayer/README.md

   TDD is preferred here.
 We have an ESLint file which follows our house file, and we prefer to have Facebook Flow annotations in place for type checking.

 * Pre-requisites.
-In order to get a local version of StoryPlayer running, you will need:
+In order to get a local version of StoryPlayer running, you will need to:
-    1. To download the repo
+    1. Download the repo
-    2. Ensure yarn is installed
+    2. Ensure Yarn is installed

-* Run `yarn` to get all your dev dependencies included
+* Run `yarn` to pull down and build all the dependencies, and the library.
-* `demo.html` puts a simple player onto a page
 * `yarn build` will do a single build of the library
 * `yarn test` will do a single run of the tests (Mocha with Chai, ESLint and Flow type checking)
-* `yarn dev` will do continuously build and test the library on change
+* `yarn dev` will continuously build and test the library on changes

 Running the examples
 --------------------
-To check everything is installed correctly, run `python3 http.server` in the root of the project, and visit `http://localhost:8000/`.
+To check everything is installed correctly, run `python3 http.server` in the root of the project, and visit `http://localhost:8000/examples`.
-You should be able to select a demo, inspect the demo's JSON representation, and hit the render button to experience it.
+Select a demo using the left hand tab.
+Use the middle tabs to inspect the demo's JSON representation.
+Use the right hand tab to play the selected story.

 Running a local StoryPlayer with local stories/media
 --------------